freissmann/skyline-algorithm/README.md

 This is a possible example of the skyline algorithm based on a sorted binary tree written in Kotlin.

 # Problem
-You are given a series of buildings and only the outer most line should of all buildings should be drawn.
+You are given a series of buildings and only the outer most line of all buildings should be drawn.
 A building is defined by a string with the format [x1, x2, y1] where x1 is the start- and x2 the end-coordinate and y1 is the height.

 For instance, the sequence of the buildings B1 to B7 results in the following skyline: